netinvent/el_scripts/README.md

 - Cleanup of image after setup

-All variables in `el_configurator` script can be overridden by kernel arguments that have the `NPF_` prefix.
+All variables in `el_configurator.sh` script can be overridden by kernel arguments that have the `NPF_` prefix.
 Example, in order to override `SCAP_PROFILE` variable, set the following kernel argument: `NPF_SCAP_PROFILE=myvalue`

 ### RHEL specific Kickstart file